 This is the moment.
-This is why we always choose adventure!
+This is exactly why we always choose adventure!
 Rushing water captivated me, the soothing sound of the water crashing onto the small lagoon, the white waves rolling down the tiny waterfall.
 It was the moment I’d been anticipating for 4 years.
-Maybe it was Pinterest or a random Instagram photo that had attracted me to the cool waters of Charco Azul.
+Maybe it was Pinterest or a random Instagram photo that had attracted me to the cool waters of Charco Azul in Patillas, Puerto Rico.
 Finally we’d arrived.

 I beelined to the waterfall with the enthusiasm of a kid on Christmas morning.
 Finally, finally, finally.
-Of the short list of adventures I aspired to have this trip, Charco Azul was number one on the list.
+Of the short list of adventures I aspired to have on this trip to Puerto Rico, Charco Azul was number one on the list.
 (I realize I’ve talked all about myself thus far, but as usual these are family adventures.
-The whole gang is with me included my parents.)
+The whole gang is with me, included my parents.)

 As I’m climbing rocks, I’m very mindful of wet rocks and how fast the stream may be flowing.
 I place my feet cautiously into the rush of the stream while holding onto a rock wall, which the waterfall is flowing over.
 I’m hyper-cognizant of falling.
 Then I hear a scream, a deep howl and I turn to see Punky slipping on a rock as Cal reaches for her.
 Her weight, the sudden jerk of his arm and the slippery rock make for a bad combination.
 Cal falls and Mom lets out a series of blood curdling yelps.
 As Cal balances himself, he lifts Punky and then realizes a 6 inch gash has opened on his shin.